dfcreative/start-app/readme.md

 	}
 });

+//call to update options
+app.update(opts);

-//set color of fonts, icons, fps etc. app.setColor(color);
+//set color of fonts, icons, fps etc. Better than calling update. app.setColor(color);

 //set a new audio source
 app.setSource(url);

-//call to update color, icons, params etc. app.update(opts);
+//called when new source is set. app.on('source', (url) => {});

-//control playback
+//control playback & menu - play/pause/stop
 app.play();
 app.pause();
 app.reset();

-//called when new source is set to audio. app.on('source', (url) => {});

 //called when track is played/paused/stopped app.on('play', () => {});
 app.on('pause', () => {});
 app.on('stop', () => {});

-//called when ready to play
-app.on('ready', (audioNode) => {});
+//called when ready to play.
+The audioNode is connected to destination, so reconnect in case of specific sound processing/capturing app.on('ready', (audioNode) => {});

+//WIP--------
 //called when any of settings changed app.on('change', (name, value) => {});